 One dimension of my science communication projects is creating visualizations of data and concepts that communicate complex environmental issue to specific audiences, especially non-specialists.
 This page shows a selection of examples from visualization projects I have led.
 Please contact me if you are interested in high resolution versions or code.
 More projects will be added soon.

 I created a data visualization website, CTBirdTrends, that I maintained from 2012-2020.
 The goal of the site was to create a one-stop location for the latest information on the population status of every bird species in Connecticut that is represented in USGS’s Breeding Bird Survey.
 I offered several types of visualizations each of which had a distinct purpose:

 Animations, which showed route-level data and its relationship to population trend estimates from Bayesian models (click screenshot below to go to animation)

 Movement charts (based on the Hans Rosling bubble chart), which allowed the user to create their own plots for any species or groups of species (e.g. by habitat association)

 Super graphics, which showed population trends for every species represented in the data to facilitate inferences about community level trends and the state of Connecticut’s bird populations as a whole (click below for high resolution version)

-I have created several visualizations to support planning and decision making for offshore wind development, especially in the Atlantic Outer Continental Shelf.
+I've created several visualizations to support planning and decision making for offshore wind development, especially in the Atlantic Outer Continental Shelf.
 Links to the two primary apps, CollideR and RepoweR, will be live in early 2022.

 Interactive visualizations for teaching

-I have created several interactive apps with R 'Shiny' to communicate difficult concepts in statistics for teaching at the graduate level, especially Bayesian updating, uncertainty, and sampling.
+I've created several interactive apps with R 'Shiny' to communicate difficult concepts in statistics for teaching at the graduate level, especially Bayesian updating, uncertainty, and sampling.
 Screenshots from select apps are shown below; click to visit the apps.